Ground Sage Uses: Adding Flavor and Health Benefits

 When selecting ground sage, it’s important to consider its quality and potency.

-Ground sage that is made from high-quality dried sage leaves will have a stronger aroma and more potent flavor than low-quality sage.
-You’ll want to look for a product that has a fresh, herbaceous scent and a bright, greenish-brown color.
+High‑quality dried sage leaves produce ground sage with a stronger aroma and more potent flavor than low‑quality sage.
+Look for a product that gives off a fresh, herbaceous scent and shows a bright, greenish‑brown color.

-Some products may be more powdery, while others may have a slightly coarse texture.
-This can affect the way the herb blends into your dishes, so it’s worth experimenting with different brands to find one that works best for you.
+The texture of ground sage also varies depending on the brand and the processing method.
+Some products feel more powdery, while others have a slightly coarse texture.
+This difference affects how the herb blends into your dishes, so experiment with different brands to find the one that works best for you.

 Preservation and Shelf Life